Cub0n/TimeMachine-to-BackInTime/README.md

 chmod 700 transformToBackInTime.sh
 ```

-* Check if some more files from Apple TimeMachine has to excluded (see exclude.txt)
+* Check if some more files from Apple TimeMachine has to be excluded (see exclude.txt)

 * **Always test the script with rsync's --dry-run parameter**